defold/doc/docs/en/manuals/material.md

 ![Material editor](images/materials/materials_material_editor.png)

 Now you need to create the vertex and fragment shader program files.
+If you work in Editor 2, just right click the target folder and select the menu <kbd>New... ▸ Vertex Program</kbd> and <kbd>New... ▸ Fragment Program</kbd>.

-Currently, the process is a little bit cumbersome:
+In Editor 1, the process is a little bit cumbersome:

 1. Create a script file by selecting <kbd>File ▸ New... ▸ Script File</kbd>.
 2. Rename the script file so it will have a *.vp* (Vertex Program) suffix.